apatsika/DataSafe/networking.md

 There are various ways by which you can connect your on-premises location to Oracle Cloud Infrastructure OCI.
 You have a choice between FastConnect, IPSec VPN and the On-premise Connector.

-- **FastConnect**
-  FastConnect enables a private and dedicated connection your on-premise location and Oracle Cloud Infrastructure.
+- **FastConnect:** FastConnect enables a private and dedicated connection your on-premise location and Oracle Cloud Infrastructure.
 FastConnect supports bandwidths from 1Gbps to 10Gbps.
 [Learn more about FastConnect](https://www.ateam-oracle.com/fastconnect-design)

-- **IPSec VPN**
-VPN Connect in Oracle Cloud Infrastructure is a site-to-site IPSec virtual private network that securely connects your on-premises network to Oracle Cloud Infrastructure, using your existing internet connection.
+- **IPSec VPN:** IPSec VPN is a site-to-site IPSec virtual private network that securely connects your on-premises network to Oracle Cloud Infrastructure, using your existing internet connection.
 VPN Connect is the easiest and fastest way to connect your on-premises network and your Oracle virtual cloud network (VCN) using IPSec tunnels over the internet.
 [Learn more about IPSec VPN](https://www.ateam-oracle.com/vpn-connect-simpe-implementation-part-12)

-- **On-premise Connector**
-  Data Safe's on-premises connector is an easy and convenient way to connect Oracle Data Safe to your on-premises Oracle database without needing FastConnect or VPN Connect.
+- **Data Safe Connector:** The Data Safe connector is an easy and convenient way to connect Oracle Data Safe to your on-premises Oracle database without needing FastConnect or VPN Connect.
 In steps below, you will learn how to download and install the on-premise connector on your on-premise host machine.

 ### **STEP 1**: Sign in to the Oracle Data Safe Console